Mike Wager - 12 May 2022

 Implementing multiple tools for every test case is possible but maintaining scripts quickly becomes a barrier to optimizing workflows and productivity.
 Spiraling recurring costs and 'shelf-ware' (lack of use due to skills gaps) will also slow software development cycles and increase time-to-market.

-Optimize Full-Stack Testing with Eggplant Test and Automation Intelligence
+Optimize Full-Stack Testing with Eggplant DAI and Automation Intelligence

-Eggplant Test simplifies full-stack testing because QA teams only have to deal with one single code layer across every technology layer of an application, facilitating fast and reliable software delivery.
+Eggplant DAI simplifies full-stack testing because QA teams only have to deal with one single code layer across every technology layer of an application, facilitating fast and reliable software delivery.

-Discover how Keysight’s Eggplant Test can optimize full-stack testing for your organization, sign up for a free trial today.
+Discover how Keysight’s Eggplant DAI can optimize full-stack testing for your organization with our helpful guide.